-Wednesday, June 12, 2013 2:30 – 3:30 PM ET Customer segmentation studies and data analytics combines demographic data with lifestyle information to help public libraries better understand who their customers are and what services best meet the community’s need, whether school-aged children or empty-nester couples.
+Customer segmentation studies and data analytics combines demographic data with lifestyle information to help public libraries better understand who their customers are and what services best meet the community’s need, whether school-aged children or empty-nester couples.
 This type of GIS-based market segmentation can also help inform strategies around such initiatives as a levy ballot and also eliminate inefficient marketing efforts.
-Register now!
+Archive now available!

-Thursday, June 6, 2013, 3:00-4:00 PM ET Data-driven collection analysis is growing quickly as libraries take advantage of the new tools and services on the market that allow for rapid evidence-based decision making about everything from what materials to buy and how to deploy collections.
+Data-driven collection analysis is growing quickly as libraries take advantage of the new tools and services on the market that allow for rapid evidence-based decision making about everything from what materials to buy and how to deploy collections.
 Such data is also underpinning large collaborative efforts to create shared strategies for management of print collections.
-Register now!
+Archive now available!

 Tuesday, April 23, 2013, 3:00-4:00 PM ET As the eBook industry continues to evolve, there are more and more acquisition and collection development options available to libraries, which is a great thing—once you can make sense of them all.
 Subscribe or purchase?
 Outright or demand-driven purchase?
 What about short-term loan and loan-to-own?
 There are so many variables to explore, and these are just a small handful of the business model considerations available to libraries today.

 This special webinar event, hosted by EBSCO, will address key points to consider when navigating eBook business models, and will also take a closer look at other options, including ordering services (e.g., EBSCOhost Collection Manager, GOBI and OASIS), eBook providers, user experience, digital preservation and much more.
-Archive now available!
+This archive is no longer available

 Perspectives on Academic Patrons: A Closer Look at Takeaways from Library Journal’s Academic Patron Profiles